 How do I know if I am eligible?

 Please refer to the Eligibility page.
-A chart outlining the Federal TRIO Programs Current-Year Low-Income Levels can be found on the Department of Education website.
+To determine low-income status, please refer to the Federal TRIO Programs Current-Year Low-Income Levels chart available on the Department of Education website.

 Does it matter what my major is?